0xshariq/github-mcp-server/bin/basic/README.md

 # Basic Git Operations - CLI Aliases

 This directory contains 15 essential Git operation aliases that provide simplified access to the most commonly used Git commands.
-Each alias is a standalone executable script with comprehensive help documentation and error handling.
+Each alias is a standalone executable script with comprehensive help documentation, error handling, and real Git command execution.

 ## Overview

 Basic operations cover fundamental Git tasks that every developer needs on a daily basis.
-These commands are designed to be simple, safe, and intuitive while providing access to the most important Git functionality.
+These commands are designed to be simple, safe, and intuitive while providing access to comprehensive Git functionality with all standard options.

 **All 15 Basic Commands:**
-- `gadd` - Stage files and directories
+- `gadd` - Stage files and directories with comprehensive options
-- `gbranch` - List and create branches
+- `gbranch` - List, create, and manage branches
-- `gcheckout` - Switch and create branches
+- `gcheckout` - Switch branches and checkout files/commits
-- `gclone` - Clone repositories
+- `gclone` - Clone repositories with full Git clone options
-- `gcommit` - Create commits with messages
+- `gcommit` - Create commits with extensive message and author options
-- `gdiff` - Show differences and changes
+- `gdiff` - Show differences with formatting and filtering options
-- `ginit` - Initialize new repositories
+- `ginit` - Initialize repositories with templates and configurations
-- `glog` - View commit history
+- `glog` - View commit history with filtering and graph visualization
-- `gpop` - Apply stashed changes
+- `gpop` - Apply and manage stashed changes
-- `gpull` - Pull changes from remote
+- `gpull` - Pull changes with merge and rebase options
-- `gpush` - Push commits to remote
+- `gpush` - Push commits with safety and upstream management
-- `gremote` - Manage remote repositories
+- `gremote` - Comprehensive remote repository management
-- `greset` - Reset repository state
+- `greset` - Reset repository state with precision control
-- `gstash` - Stash uncommitted changes
+- `gstash` - Stash changes with selective and advanced options
-- `gstatus` - Show repository status
+- `gstatus` - Show repository status with detailed formatting

-**💡 Pro Tip:** Every command supports `--help` or `-h` for detailed usage information!
+**💡 Pro Tip:** Every command supports `--help` or `-h` for detailed usage information with comprehensive options!

+**🎯 All Options Are Real Git Options:** Every option documented is a genuine Git command option - no custom flags that don't exist in Git.

 ## Command Details